Preparing for SOC 2: A Readiness Guide

 Building Your Control Environment Systematically

-Building a control environment doesn't mean installing expensive new software or hiring a security team.
-It means ensuring that you have repeatable processes in place to do the things you claim you do.
+Building a control environment means ensuring that you have repeatable processes in place to do the things you claim you do.
+It doesn't mean installing expensive new software or hiring a security team.
 Start with the most critical controls: access management, change management, monitoring, and incident response.
 For each control, you need three things: a policy, a procedure, and evidence.

 Build your control environment incrementally.
-You don't need to build everything at once.
-Start with the highest-risk areas and the controls that matter most to your customers—usually Security comes first.
+Start with the highest-risk areas and the controls that matter most to your customers — Security comes first.
 Then expand to other areas.
-Many companies make the mistake of trying to be perfect immediately, drafting a 50-page security policy for a company of ten people.
-That's wasted effort.
+The mistake of trying to be perfect immediately — drafting a 50-page security policy for a company of ten people — is wasted effort.
 What you actually need is clarity about what you do and how you do it.

 Documenting What You Actually Do